HavierHeng/Info-Retrieval-Codebase-RAG/frontend/README.md

 - `python3 --version`

 The project is set up in a virtualenv (`venv`)
+1) Create venv: `python -m venv .venv`
-1) Activate the virtualenv:
+2) Activate the virtualenv:
-    - Windows: `frontend/bin/activate` or `frontend/bin/activate.ps1` if in powershell
+    - Windows: `.venv/bin/activate` or `ast-tokenizer/bin/activate.ps1` if in powershell
-    - Linux/MacOS (based on shell): `source frontend/bin/activate.sh`
+    - Linux/MacOS (based on shell): `source .venv/bin/activate.sh`
-2) Check that environment is activated - terminal prompt should show something like
+3) Check that environment is activated - terminal prompt should show something like
 ```
-(frontend) $
+(.venv) $
 ```
 3) Install dependencies - `pip install -r requirements.txt`
 ## Execution
 Run Streamlit with: `streamlit run chatbot.py`